adriancmiranda/flash-compiler/README.md

 ### [mode]

-        -debug (✓ Default: The methodical process of finding and reducing the number of bugs, or defects) -release (✓ The public distribution of software code and support materials)
+        -debug (✓ Default: Methodical process of finding and reducing the number of bugs, or defects) -release (✓ The public distribution of software code and support materials)

 ### [options]